MrPandamaaan/MrPandaman-Socials-Webpage/README.md

 ## Introduction

 This is a beginner-level project to create a hub for all my social media links.
 As a newbie in web development, I welcome feedback and suggestions for improvement.

 ## Features

-- Social Media Integration: Links to all my social profiles.
+- Links to my social profiles.
-- Responsive Design: Compatible with desktop and mobile devices.
+- Compatible with desktop and mobile devices.

 ## Feedback